cspickert/cspickert.github.io/_posts/2014-02-18-custom-launch-arguments-and-environment-variables.markdown

 title: "Custom launch arguments and environment variables"
 ---

-While developing iOS apps, it can sometimes be useful to temporarily redefine the default behavior your app for convenience or debugging purposes.
+While developing iOS apps, it can sometimes be useful to temporarily redefine the default behavior of your app for convenience or debugging purposes.
 For example, maybe you're working on a first-run feature—a tutorial, for example—that users should only see the first time they open your app.
 In production, you might want this feature to appear based on a flag stored in [NSUserDefaults](https://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Classes/nsuserdefaults_Class/Reference/Reference.html):

 {% highlight objc %}
 BOOL tutorialShown = [[NSUserDefaults standardUserDefaults] boolForKey:@"tutorialShown"];